tianle91/readjust-focal-length/README.md

 heif-convert --with-aux sample.heic sample.jpg
 ```

-So far I've found that OpenCV worked best for infilling.
+So far I've found that OpenCV worked best for infilling [here](test.ipynb).

 Using stable-diffusion yielded poor noisy results [here](https://colab.research.google.com/drive/1IWzy9WmxbSDrtwdUIF4CqN4A7fjAazT_?usp=sharing).
+This is possibly due to the type of continguous and well-behaved masking that's better for transformers.